ADA-GWU/1-basics-of-pl-hajilik/README.md

 ## Importance of Endianness:
 Above, I touched a little bit to its importance as if they haven't handled correctly, misinterpretation of data can occur.
 For example, a computer that send data in big-endian format may not be understood correctly by a system that reads data in little-endian format.
 Therefore, the one who works with low-level data structures, file formats, or network communication must account for endiannes to ensure compatibility.

+# Task #2

+Firstly, I will explain how to calculate the size of the tuple by experimenting with different number of elements in the tuple.
+Total size of the tuple can be measured with below basic formula.

+Total Size = Base Overhead + (Number of Elements x Size of Each Element)

+Base Overhead is 24 bytes.
+It can also be rechecked by calculating the size of empty tuple.
+Size of Element varies for different data types of the element.
+For integers and floats, they occupy 8 bytes in 64-bit system, and 4 bytes in 32-bit system.
+In the sample, I have three integers in the tuple.
+The size of the tuple is: 24 + 3*8 = 48.

+Calculating the size of the list is similar to tuple.
+Base Overhead of the list is 40 bytes.
+It also can be rechecked by calculating empty list size.
+When there is three elements in the list, the size is 72 bytes: 40 bytes of base overhead, 24 bytes of three pointers, and 8 bytes for future growth.

+In C++ language, the std::vector provides a dynamically resizable array, similar to a Python list, however the size of the vector is calculated in a different way.

+#include <iostream>
+#include <vector>

+int main() {
+    std::vector<int> vec = {1, 2, 3};

+    std::cout <<sizeof(vec) + vec.capacity() * sizeof(int) << std::endl;

+    return 0;
+}

+The space occupied by empty vector is 24 bytes.
+For an extra elements in the vector, the size is increased by 4 bytes.
+For example, it there are three elements, the total size of the vector will be 24 bytes + 12 bytes = 36 bytes.